wp-plugins/swipy-by-errnio/readme.txt

 == Installation ==

-Adding the errnio engagement pack plugin to your admin page is super easy.
+Installing the errnio Swipy plugin is super easy.
 Here's a quick, easy step by step installation <a href="http://errnio.com/WP/wordpress-instructions.pdf" target="_blank">guide</a>

 1. Go to the Plugins tab at your WP admin page and click on Add New.
-2. In the search box type in errnio and click on the Search Plugins button.
+2. In the search box type in errnio and click on the "Search Plugins" button.
 3. Download the plugin.
 4. Activate the plugin.
-5. You should receive a notification on your dashboard requesting your site ID, follow the instructions there.
+5. You should receive a notification on your dashboard, follow the registration instructions there.

 **Don't forget** to register your site to get a site ID at <a href="http://errnio.com/" target="_blank">errnio!</a>

-If you have any problems, contact us at support@errnio.com
+If you have any problems, contact us at <a href="mailto:support@errnio.com" target="_blank">support@errnio.com</a>

 == Frequently Asked Questions ==